vanikkars/airflow-iceberg-schema-evolution/README.md

    - Trigger the DAG manually or wait for scheduled run
    - The DAG will:
      1. Extract audit logs from PostgreSQL to S3 (CSV files)
-     2. Load CSV files into Iceberg landing layer
+     2. Load CSV files into Iceberg landing layer via Hive temp tables
      3. Run dbt transformations (staging → marts)

 6. **Query the results**